 Terms of Endearment

-Years ago, we tried to see the movie Terms of Endearment (1983).
+We tried to see the movie Terms of Endearment (1983) years ago.
 We watched about forty-five minutes before realizing the entire movie consisted of only vicious, spiteful, and angry arguing.
 (I know, we’re slow.)
 We turned it off.
 Perhaps the rest of the movie was pleasant.
 We’ll never know.

 Whose fault is it when I’m bad?